holoviz/panel/doc/how_to/best_practices/user_experience.md

 ### Okay

-This instantiates the `pn.pane.DataFrame` on every click.
+If your callback returns a Panel object rather than the underlying object being displayed, you'll end up instantiating the `pn.pane.DataFrame` on every click (which is typically slower and will often have distracting flickering).

 ```{pyodide}
 def randomize(clicks):